 When you go to design your garden, you can do just about anything.
 They can be just about any shape or size.
 A lot of rain garden designs are in the shape of a kidney bean, with the largest side facing the source of the runoff.
 However, shape is not critical.
 Use your imagination.
 But, before you start digging call your local utilities to make sure that your garden will not interfere with electric, gas, phone, or water lines.

-If you need a little help coming up with a rain garden design, the Stormwater Management Department has developed 6 different designs that will work with our local soils.
+If you need a little help coming up with a rain garden design, the Engineering Department has developed 6 different designs that will work with our local soils.